 A shipping policy is a short document or web page that details important shipping-related information regarding customer orders.
 It outlines things like shipping costs, order fulfillment methods, delivery times, legal requirements, and more.

 A shipping policy can be highly detailed or brief, and should be easy for customers to understand.
 Shipping policies often become comprehensive documents that also include information regarding returns, exchanges, FAQs, and more.
-Whether you run your own headless eCommerce website or use an eCommerce marketplace, you should create a shipping policy.
+Whether you run your own headless eCommerce website or use an online marketplace, you should create a shipping policy.

 Why You Need a Shipping Policy